dolang/NoWannaNoCry/README.rst

 "WCry", "WannaCry", "WannaCrypt", "WanaCrypt0r", "Wanna" and some others are all names for a malware/ransomware which has recently surfaced and can spread rapidly.

-In a nutshell, it can infect Windows systems through a security hole.
-Then it will encrypt various types of files on those systems and wants you to pay ~300$ in Bitcoins for the decryption key.
+In a nutshell, it can infect vulnerable Windows systems without any user interaction.
+Once infected, it will encrypt various types of files on those systems, then prompt the user to pay ~300$ in Bitcoins for the decryption key.

 It does so by exploiting a critical Windows security hole using code derived from the recently leaked trove of NSA hacking tools (`EternalBlue
 <https://en.wikipedia.org/wiki/EternalBlue>`_).
 From what I've read it's
-not entirely clear how it's spreading.
-But the bad news is that the security hole it exploits at least inside a local network doesn't require any user interaction.
-The good news is that Microsoft has patched that hole in a recent security update.
+not entirely clear how it's spreading (i.e. if exploiting that security hole is the only means of propagation).

+The bad news is that the security hole it exploits at least inside a local network doesn't require any user interaction.
+The good news is that Microsoft has patched that hole in a recent security update (already back in March).
 So if your machines are up-to-date, they're probably not vulnerable.

 For further information read the following articles: